researchbite/RBReader/docs/jargon-translator.md

 1. Open any article and launch Research Bites reader mode.
 2. Enable the *Jargon Translator* toggle in the control bar.
-3. Watch as each paragraph is rewritten live.
-Toggle off to return to the original article instantly.
+3. Watch the overlayed translation stream in and replace the paragraph when complete.
+Toggle off to return to the original instantly.

 This feature helps make dense academic writing more approachable while respecting the original content.